-The Swallowing Neurorehabilitation Research Lab was established by Dr Sebastian Doeltgen in the Discipline of Speech Pathology at Flinders University in Adelaide, Australia in 2013.
+The Swallowing Neurorehabilitation Research Lab was established in 2013 by Associate Professor Sebastian Doeltgen in the Discipline of Speech Pathology at Flinders University in Adelaide, Australia.
 Sebastian has had a deep interest and passion for swallowing rehabilitation research and neuroscience ever since his speech pathology undergraduate degree.
 He is amazed at the body’s ability to coordinate 32 pairs of muscles in just the right time, sequence and intensity to move food and drink from the mouth into the stomach without us ever having to think about it – and all of this in less than one second!

 As a seasoned globetrotter, Sebastian has spent the last decade studying and researching swallowing disorders, their neuro-pathological correlates and socio-economic impact in Germany, New Zealand and Australia.
 Following an NHMRC Postdoctoral Research Fellowship in the field of human neuro-motor control at the University of Adelaide’s Robinson Research Institute, he joined the Discipline of Speech Pathology at Flinders University.
 Sebastian’s research is driven by the detrimental impact of swallowing difficulties on a person’s health and quality of life.
 It aims to provide basic scientific data, as well as translational approaches toward novel and effective swallowing interventions.

 Since its inception, the Swallowing Neurorehabilitation Research Lab has been a hive of activity with regular publications and presentations, and students graduating into various academic degrees.

 Free full text copies of some of his research are available at Flinders Academic Commons.